 The question of whether or not to hire an accident attorney for a recent accident is difficult to answer simply because there’s no such thing as a “worthless” case.
 If you were injured because of someone else’s actions, you have a case and it matters.
-Whether or not you want to pursue a case is an entirely different question.
+Whether or not hiring an attorney and pursuing a case is the right decision is an entirely different question.

 Although you might have a case, some individuals choose to not do anything about it for a few reasons.
 First, it might seem like the case isn’t “big” enough.
 Second, it may seem like you have no chance because you were involved in a hit and run accident or because you didn’t have insurance at the time.
 And finally, some folks just don’t want to deal with the hassle of opening a claim.
 We understand!
 We make things as easy as possible for you so that you don’t have to worry about the details.

 There’s a good chance that if the above factors are met, that you can find and hire an accident attorney to represent you.
 If you have any doubts about whether or not your accident qualifies for legal representation, most personal injury attorneys offer free consultations if you were interested in hiring an attorney.
 They’ll discuss the merits of what happened and let you know whether you have a case, if they can sign you up, or if your case may be a better fit for a different firm.

 It’s important to note that you might still have a case, even if there isn’t insurance.
 Under the law, you can pursue an action against any individual.
 If someone hurts you, you can sue them regardless of whether or not they have car insurance.
 Many attorneys may not take the case if there isn’t insurance because pursuing action against an individual may not yield any monetary results.
 Many defendants are “judgment proof,” meaning they do not have assets that can be accessed with a jury verdict.
 Simply put, even though a jury says you’re owed money, you may not actually recover anything financially from the at-fault party.
 For this reason, most attorneys require that insurance is involved before accepting a case.